Souls at Zero: Release

-Souls at Zero is the third studio album by the American avant-garde metal band Neurosis.
-It was released in 1992 by the Alternative Tentacles record label.
+The album was released on May 19, 1992 by Alternative Tentacles as a cassette, CD and LP.
 It was reissued in 1999 with bonus tracks on the band's own Neurot Recordings label.
 On February 15, 2010, the album was reissued on CD and digitally with new artwork by Neurot.
-On February 14, 2012, a fully remastered version was released on vinyl by Relapse Records.
-The album was deducted into Decibel Magazine's Hall of Fame in August of 2016.
+On February 14, 2012, the album was remastered and rereleased on vinyl by Relapse Records.